amcneil36/amcneil36.github.io/blogs/additional-scrum-recommendations.md

 ### Retros
 Talk about what went well and what can be improved.
 Try to tackle at least one improvement action each sprint provided that at least one improvement action was mentioned in the retro.
 Have someone volunteer to be responsible for seeing this improvement action go through.

-It is generally a good idea for managers to step out of the retro so that teams can feel more comfortable communicating their recommendations.
+It is generally a good idea for managers to step out of the retro so that team members can feel more comfortable communicating their recommendations.

 ### Sprint length
 Sprints are generally 2-4 weeks in length.
 I tend to prefer the 2 week sprint the most.
-It is also the most common sprint length that teams go with.
-The longer the sprint is, the harder it is to come u with sprint plans that are likely to hold up.
+That is also the most common sprint length that teams go with.
+The longer the sprint is, the harder it is to come up with sprint plans that are likely to hold up.

 ### Let the product owner prioritize work
 In traditional environments, a manager would choose which work to do.
 In Scrum, it is the product owner who chooses which work should be done.
 The product owner will have a business background as well as domain knowledge and understanding of the customers so that he or she can determine which work needs to be done in which order.